N.J. Admin. Code § 19:9-2.6

 ii.
 The surplus personal property is sold using a website that, in the determination of the Director of Procurement and Materials Management, will allow the Authority to reach the widest audience and obtain the most favorable price for the surplus personal property; or

-(d) Public bid procedures for sales of surplus real property and surplus personal property shall be as follows:
+(d) Public advertising of competitive bids for sales of surplus real property and surplus personal property shall be as follows:

-1. Advertisements for competitive bids shall be placed in an appropriate newspaper(s) or journal(s) having a large circulation in the State, posted on the Authority's website, the State of New Jersey's website, and/or by any other means reasonably approved by the Authority or required by applicable law.
+1. Advertisements for competitive bids shall be placed in an appropriate newspaper(s) or journal(s) having a large circulation in the State, posted on the Authority's website, the State of New Jersey's website, and by any other reasonable means or as required by applicable law.
 Such advertisements shall be published in sufficient time to allow inspection of the property being sold prior to the date upon which the bids are to be received and opened.

 2. All advertisements must contain: